LauraVav/documentation/my-website/docs/Tool sheets/lemmatizer.md

 To find the lemma of a word, nothing’s better than using a dictionary.
 However, it’s not sufficient to remove the “s” of a plural or the “ing” of a verb.
 Some linguistic particularities post challenges when it comes to simplification, for example, think of “geese” (as the plural of “goose”).

 ## How does it work?
-What comes before and after?

-~~To find the lemma of a word, nothing’s better than using a dictionary.
+To find the lemma of a word, nothing’s better than using a dictionary.
 However, it’s not sufficient to remove the “s” of a plural or the “ing” of a verb.
-Some linguistic particularities post challenges when it comes to simplification, for example, think of “geese” (as the plural of “goose”).~~
+Some linguistic particularities post challenges when it comes to simplification, for example, think of “geese” (as the plural of “goose”).

 ## What’s the Lettria approach?